LOOSE-LIPS/loose-lips-2.0/src/routes/blog/the-advent-statis-v2-ce035-lp/index.md

   - imported/the-advent-statis-v2-ce035-lp/image1115.jpeg
 description: >-
-  The Advent returns with a fire compilation of unreleased electro tracks from the &#39;90s, surfacing a sampler of mad popping sonics, as featured in this very special premiere!
-From The Advent&#39;s Life Cycle&nbsp;LP on&nbsp;Cultivated Electronics.
-Out now on 2&#215;12&quot; and digital &#8211;
+  The Advent returns with a fire compilation of unreleased electro tracks from the ;90s, surfacing a sampler of mad popping sonics, as featured in this very special premiere!
+From The Advent;s Life Cycle;LP on;Cultivated Electronics.
-  Order: https://clone.nl/item59925.html The Advent (Cisco Ferreira) delivers his first full-length Electro album in [...]Read More...
+  Out now on 2&#215;12&quot; and digital ; Order: https://clone.nl/item59925.html The Advent (Cisco Ferreira) delivers his first full-length Electro album in [...]Read More...
 published: true
 tags: premiere
 featured: false